glasnt/talks/2019_02_PyCascades.podium/slides.md

 .righthead[ECMAScript]
 ## .bluef[`a`] `+` .greenf[`b`]

+???

+Consider two variables, a and b

+In order to do the plus operation, we need to work out which operation that is: addition or conccatenation

+In order to do that

 --

 .ecma[.bc[Convert .bluef[`a`] and .greenf[`b`] to primatives]]

+???

+we need to first reduce both sides of the operand to their primative forms

 --

 * .ecma[.bc[`typeof()` in `undefined`, `null`, `boolean`, `number`, `string`]]

+???

+That is, the type of the variable is undefined, null, bool, number, or string

+To do that, we have two options

 --

 * .ecma[Try .bc[`.valueOf()`], else .bc[`.toString()`]]

---
+???

+We have `valueOf`, or `toString`

+After both operands are in their primative forms, we then have a choice --

 .ecma[Are .bc[.bluef[`a`]] or .bc[.greenf[`b`]] a string?]

+???

+If either of the sides are a string,
 --

 .ecma[Yes → .bc[Concatenate `String(`.bluef[`a`]`)` and `String(`.greenf[`b`]`)`]]

+???

+then we perform a concatenation

 --

 .ecma[No → .bc[Sum `Number(`.bluef[`a`]`)` and `Number(`.greenf[`b`]`)`]]

+???

+otherwise, we convert both sides to a number, and add them.
 ---
 .righthead[ECMAScript]
 ## .bluef[`[]`] `+` .greenf[`{}`]